 As noted at the top of this page reports and charts can easily be created.
 These can then be printed out and can be a useful aid to you, or be given to lesser tech-savvy relatives to look over.

-What’s great about this is that you can include your colorful charts into a family history book that you are writing.
+What’s great about this is that you can include your colorful charts in a family history book that you are writing.

 What I have found to be quite useful are the relationship charts.
 These will break down how you are related to an ancestor of yours.